44 Positive Environmental Success Stories - April 2024

 Photo by Chris Ried / Unsplash

 Mongabay reported that less than a year after the Australian government classified the eastern pink cockatoo as an endangered subspecies, scientists have deployed technology to help study and protect the birds.
-Through research scientists hope to understand where the birds live and how they react to changes in rainfall and temperature.
+Through research, scientists hope to understand where the birds live and how they react to changes in rainfall and temperature.

-Positive News Roundup - Tuesday, 30th April
+Positive News Round up — Tuesday, 30th April

 aerial view of trees during daytime